-Courriel : maxim [dot] zhadobov [at] univ-rennes1 [dot] fr
+Courriel : maxim [dot] zhadobov [at] univ-rennes [dot] fr

 His main research activities and expertise are in the field of innovative biomedical applications of electromagnetic fields and associated technologies.
-He co-authored 5 book chapters and more than 75 research papers in peer-reviewed international journals.
+He co-authored 5 book chapters and more than 80 research papers in peer-reviewed international journals.
 His review article in the Int.
-J. Microwave Wireless Techn. has been the most cited paper in 2016-2020.
-A paper published by his research group in 2019 is in Journal Top 100 of Nature Scientific Reports.
-He has been involved in 24 research projects (12 as PI).
-Dr. Zhadobov was the TPC co-chair of BioEM 2020 and BioEM 2021 conferences.
-He was also a TPC member and / or session organizer at international conferences, including BioEM 2019, EuMW 2019, IEEE iWEM 2017, MobiHealth 2015-2017, BodyNets 2016, and IMWS-Bio 2014.
-He is an elected member of EBEA Council, member of IEEE TC95.4, and vice-president of URSI France Commission K. He is also senior member IEEE, served on review boards of more than 15 international journals and conferences, served as co-editor for Applied Sciences and Sensors journals, and has been acting as an expert at research councils worldwide.
-His teaching activities include lecturing at European School of Antennas (ESoA), 5G PhD School (IT), Uppsala University (SE), University of Rennes 1, and INSA (FR).
-He received CNRS Medal in 2018, EBEA Award for Excellence in Bioelectromagnetics in 2015, and Brittany’s Young Scientist Award in 2010.
+J. Microwave Wireless Techn. has been the most cited paper since 2016.
+A paper published by his research group in 2019 is in “Journal Top 100” of Nature Scientific Reports.
+He has been involved in 25 research projects (13 as PI).
+Dr. Zhadobov was the TPC co-chair of BioEM 2020 and BioEM 2021 international conferences.
+He was also a TPC member and / or session organizer at AES 2023, EUMW 2022, IEEE IMBioC 2022, AT-AP-RASC 2022, BioEM 2019, EuMW 2019, IEEE iWEM 2017, MobiHealth 2015-2017, BodyNets 2016, and IMWS-Bio 2014 conferences.
+He is currently president of URSI France Commission K, member of IEEE TC95.4, and served as elected member of EBEA Council from 2017 to 2022.
+He is also Senior member IEEE and has been an active member of review boards of more than 15 international journals and conferences.
+He is Associate Editor of the IEEE Journal of Electromagnetics RF and Microwaves in Medicine and Biology and served as a guest editor of Applied Sciences and Sensors journals.
+He is a member of the Technical Advisory Committee URSI Com-K and has been acting as an expert at research councils worldwide.
+His teaching activities include lecturing at European School of Antennas (ESoA), 5G PhD School (IT), Uppsala University (SE), University of Rennes, and INSA (FR).
+He received Research & Innovation BPGO Award in 2022, CNRS Bronze Medal in 2018, EBEA Award for Excellence in Bioelectromagnetics in 2015, and Brittany’s Young Scientist Award in 2010.